HarirFahem/SNAKE/README.md

 ```

 When the snake "eats" a strawberry or kiwi, it score increase, But if it's an egg it decrease by 5.

+Here is the implementation of the food class:

 *(Food.cpp)*

 ```javascript

 food::food(QGraphicsItem *parent,QString name):QGraphicsPixmapItem(parent)